 We follow the Rule of St Benedict, an ancient source of monastic wisdom that continues to guide many people in search of an authentic spiritual path in today?s world.

 The community quickly grew and in 1949 Glencairn founded the first Cistercian monastery for women in the United States; Mount Saint Mary's Abbey, Wrentham, Massachussetts.

 Saint Justina's monastery, a second foundation of Glencairn, was founded in Abakaliki, Nigeria in 1982.

-Today, we are a community blessed with 36 sisters from all over Ireland and different parts of the world, with a wide range of age groups represented, from the thirties to the nineties!
+Today, we are a community blessed with 31 community members from all over Ireland and different parts of the world, with a wide range of age groups represented, from the thirties to the nineties!

 On the Feast of St Bernard, 20th August 2015, Sr Angela Finegan made her first profession